akaspin/bar/README.md

 ## Specs

 Specs is just filename->id maps.
-Specs can be exported and imported by `bar spec-export` and `bar spec-export`.
+Specs can be exported and imported by `bar spec export` and `bar spec import`.
 Specs can be generated locally or uploaded to bard.

 ### Windows, brains and two buttons

 Under windows you can use one-button no-brain solution.
+Just go to HTTP host:port and follow instructions in browser.